 Judith Tanner is the Professor of Adult Nursing at the University of Nottingham.
 Her area of specialist expertise is surgical site infection (SSI).
 This includes effectiveness of interventions to prevent SSI, SSI surveillance, SSI care bundles, patient experiences of SSI and implementation.
 Her work informs many national and professional SSI guidelines around the world including Department of Health High Impact Interventions, NICE guidelines, WHO guidelines, and the Surgical Care Improvement Project used for all Medicare and Medicaid patients in the USA.

-Catherine Wloch is a Senior Scientist at PHE in the Surgical Site Infection Surveillance team within the Healthcare Associated Infections and Antimicrobial Resistance Division.
+Catherine Wloch is a Senior Scientist at the UK Health Security Agency (UKHSA) in the Surgical Site Infection Surveillance team within the Healthcare Associated Infections and Antimicrobial Resistance Division.
 Catherine specialises in surgical site infection surveillance methodology and post-discharge surveillance.
 Catherine is pleased to work with patients and clinicians; working together with the aim of reducing infections and improving patient experience following cardiac surgery by targeting infection prevention interventions.

-Theresa Lamagni is a Senior Epidemiologist and Section Head in the Healthcare-Associated Infection & Antimicrobial Resistance Division of the National Infection Service in Public Health England (PHE).
+Theresa Lamagni is a Senior Epidemiologist and Section Head in the Healthcare-Associated Infection & Antimicrobial Resistance Division of the National Infection Service at the UK Health Security Agency (UKHSA).
 Theresa is the strategic lead for the Surgical Site Infection Surveillance Service, a national surveillance programme which provides hospitals with an infrastructure to monitor and respond to changes in rates of infection.
 She is very enthusiastic to work with this research collaboration to develop an evidence base to inform future national guidelines for the prevention of surgical site infection following cardiac surgery.

-Pauline Harrington is the National Surgical Site Infection (SSI) Surveillance Coordinator and Senior Infection Control Nurse at Public Health England.
+Pauline Harrington is the National Surgical Site Infection (SSI) Surveillance Coordinator and Senior Infection Control Nurse at the UK Health Security Agency (UKHSA).
 She is also the Coordinator of the Infection Prevention Society’s Audit and Surveillance Special Interest Group.
 She has a keen interest in the prevention of surgical wound infections in patients following surgery through surveillance and research.